 This drawing was created relatively early in Picasso's career: it was completed in 1903 and he was born in 1881.
-It is, perhaps due to its subject matter - a woman having sexual intercourse with a fish - one of his less famous and least talked about drawings.
+It is, perhaps due to its subject matter - a woman having "relations" with a fish - one of his less famous and least talked about drawings.

 Nevertheless, it is an important part of his oeuvre.
 Its bold lines and recognisable yet strong and larger than life figures mark The Mackerel out as an Expressionist work of art.